HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 * Reduce content and code waste: A great many websites and apps have unnecessary content and features.
 Be the voice that asks whether we need this page or that feature.
 Cliché stock images add nothing to most pages except weight.
 Removing images is one of the best ways to reduce page weight.
 Unused code should go too.
 * Reduce processing.
 Byte for byte, JavaScript has a much bigger impact than HTML, CSS, images or text, because it causes energy-intensive processing to occur on the user’s device.
 Try and choose the least energy intense implementation.
 Many webpages don’t even need JavaScript.
 Always choose the lightest coding option.
-* Choose the lightest communication option.
-[Text is by far the most environmentally friendly way to communicate](https://www.google.com/url?q=https://text.npr.org/&sa=D&source=docs&ust=1662467318246688&usg=AOvVaw2K1v83mXXmEePMRoG6edxq).
+* Choose the lightest communication option. <a hreflang="en" href="https://www.google.com/url?q=https://text.npr.org/&sa=D&source=docs&ust=1662467318246688&usg=AOvVaw2K1v83mXXmEePMRoG6edxq">Text is by far the most environmentally friendly way to communicate</a>.
 Video is by far the most energy-intense and unsustainable.
 As such, it should be used only if necessary, according to the needs of users.
 In these cases, video should be integrated as efficiently as possible.
 * Design for long life.
 Design so that those using older machines and older operating systems can still use your website / app.
 Design so that you support people in holding onto their devices as long as possible.
 From a digital perspective, there’s nothing better you could do for the environment.

 #### Loading unused assets

 You should only load assets that are needed to display the page and more particularly the portion of the page that is visible.
-This could be done through lazy-loading, critical CSS and patterns such as [Import on interaction](https://www.patterns.dev/posts/import-on-interaction/) and [Import on visibility](https://www.patterns.dev/posts/import-on-visibility/).
+This could be done through lazy-loading, critical CSS and patterns such as <a hreflang="en" href="https://www.patterns.dev/posts/import-on-interaction/">Import on interaction</a> and <a hreflang="en" href="https://www.patterns.dev/posts/import-on-visibility/">Import on visibility</a>.
 It could also involve loading images at the right size for the client device.
 We will mostly focus here on oversized fonts and unused code.

 ##### Fonts

-For sustainability, it is recommended to [stick to system fonts](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).
+For sustainability, it is recommended to <a hreflang="en" href="https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/">stick to system fonts</a>.
 If you really need to use some custom fonts, there are some things to consider to avoid waste.
 Loading a font sometimes involves loading lots of characters and symbols that you might not need.
 For example, not all websites need cyrillic characters but some fonts still include them natively.
-To check this, you can use tools such as [wakamaifondue](https://wakamaifondue.com/).To reduce the size of your font files, you should aim for a WOFF2 format and [a variable font](https://the-sustainable.dev/reduce-the-weight-of-your-typography-with-variable-fonts/).
-You could also use [a subset](https://everythingfonts.com/subsetter) or use a tool such as [subfont](https://github.com/Munter/subfont).
-[The Google Fonts API offers some clever options for all this](https://web.dev/api-for-fast-beautiful-web-fonts/).
-[Regarding Google Fonts, you should still keep GDPR in mind](https://rewis.io/urteile/urteil/lhm-20-01-2022-3-o-1749320/).
+To check this, you can use tools such as <a hreflang="en" href="https://wakamaifondue.com/">wakamaifondue</a>.To reduce the size of your font files, you should aim for a WOFF2 format and <a hreflang="en" href="https://the-sustainable.dev/reduce-the-weight-of-your-typography-with-variable-fonts/">a variable font</a>.
+You could also use <a hreflang="en" href="https://everythingfonts.com/subsetter">a subset</a> or use a tool such as <a hreflang="en" href="https://github.com/Munter/subfont">subfont</a>. <a hreflang="en" href="https://web.dev/api-for-fast-beautiful-web-fonts/">The Google Fonts API offers some clever options for all this</a>. <a hreflang="en" href="https://rewis.io/urteile/urteil/lhm-20-01-2022-3-o-1749320/">Regarding Google Fonts, you should still keep GDPR in mind</a>.

 For more on this, you should check the [Fonts](./fonts) chapter.
-You can also find some documentation on [web.dev](https://web.dev/reduce-webfont-size/).
+You can also find some documentation on <a hreflang="en" href="https://web.dev/reduce-webfont-size/">web.dev</a>.

 ##### Unused CSS

 Unused CSS is especially found when using CSS frameworks (Bootstrap and others).
-When doing so, you should keep in mind to remove unused CSS during your build phase.
-[Chrome Dev Tools offer a Coverage tool to check on this](https://developer.chrome.com/docs/devtools/coverage/).
+When doing so, you should keep in mind to remove unused CSS during your build phase. <a hreflang="en" href="https://developer.chrome.com/docs/devtools/coverage/">Chrome Dev Tools offer a Coverage tool to check on this</a>.
 Be careful : on many websites, all CSS and JS are loaded on the first visit in order to cache them for further visits and exploration of the website.
 This is not necessarily a bad thing but unused code is one of the drawbacks that you should keep in mind, even more because it might slow down further code processing.

 {{ figure_markup(
   image="unused-css-bytes.png",